rodoulak/desalsim/Tutorials/MED_Tutorial.md

 ![med](https://github.com/rodoulak/Desalination-and-Brine-Treatment-Simulation-/assets/150446818/54c49681-d70f-4cf4-ab5f-4a5d7d8791b7)

-In **DesalSim** package, the MED unit is used to model the operation of a Multi-effect distillation technology.
+In **desalsim** package, the MED unit is used to model the operation of a Multi-effect distillation technology.
 Upon simulation, it will generate the influent/effluent mass flows and their concentrations, the cooling water, and the energy requirements.
 The MED function consists of one class: [MEDCalculator](#use-medalculator-class) that constsis.
 In this tutorial, we will focus on how to use the the class and their methods.